LEARNAcademy/syllabus/capstone/heroku.md

 $ heroku --version
 ```

-3. Heroku has a cli browser authenticated login in
+3. First we'll use Heroku's browser authenticated login in via the command line
   - 3a.
 Login to the Heroku website with your groups Heroku credentials.
   - 3b.
-Run the command
+Run the following command
 ```bash
 $ heroku login
 ```
   - 3c.
 When the new chrome page opens click the button that says "log in"

-4. Once you are logged in "create a new app" on Heroku.
+4. Once you are logged in find the button that says "create a new app" on the Heroku dashboard.
-  - 4a. your app name will also be the name of your url
+  - 4a.
+Name your app something similar to your capstone project. your app name will also be the name of your url
   - 4b.
 The new app will have a a set of cli prompts.
 Run the prompts most similar to the following
 ```
 $ heroku git:remote -a <your-app-name>